ec-europa/toolkit/README.md

-# NextEuropa Subsite Starterkit packaged for composer
+# NextEuropa Subsite Starterkit packaged for Composer

 This is a starting point for creating new websites for the [NextEuropa platform](https://blogs.ec.europa.eu/eu-digital/content/next-europa-it-platform) of the European Commission.

-## Upgrade path
+## 1. Upgrade path

+### 1.1 Manual process
 If you still use the 2.x release from https://github.com/ec-europa/subsite-starterkit which is merged in your project.
 You should manually delete all its files except your project specific code.
 As a general rule this is the case:

 > <details><summary><b>Starterkit 3.0 templates</b>: (fetch)</summary><p>
 >